mahmud-me09/mahmud-me09/README.md

 My fascination with programming languages has led me into web development arena.
 Some of the websites I created includes Blogging, Restaurant Management, Book Reviews, Real Estate, Tourism Management, and Smart Ticketing systems.
 My preferred tech stack is MERN Stack, i.e., MongoDB, ExpressJS, ReactJS, and NodeJS.
 I am confortable in integrating supporting technologies like Firebase for authentication, JWT for authentication and authorization, web socket for event based client server communication into my projects.
 I am also exploring Python and its frameworks like Django, Django REST Framework for my grip into backend technologies to integrate in my future projects.
 I am a consistant learner.

 My journey into Software Industry hasn't been without its challenges.
 Transitioning from a different engineering discipline comes with its own set of hurdles, particularly in an industry where recruiters often have preset expectations of relevant educational background.
-Yet, fueled by my unwavering dedication and a thirst for overcoming challenges, I am determined to break through these barriers and establish myself in the software engineering domain.
-First door is the web development in my case.</p>
+Yet, pumped up for my unwavering dedication and a thirst for overcoming challenges, I am determined to break through these barriers and establish myself in the software engineering domain.
+First door is the web development in my case.
+Wish me good luck.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="middle" style="display: flex; flex-wrap: wrap; gap: 20px;">